jakec-dev/travel-planner-server/README.md

 ### Create an item

 Send a POST request to `/items`.
-The request body should contain the new item in JSON format, for example:
+The request body should contain the new item, for example:

 ```json
 {